BioXiao/BrainMap/analysis/StrainTemplate_malevFemale_adult.md

-This file shows the wt-v-ko comparison for Kantr.
+This file shows the wt-v-ko comparison for Kdm5c.

 Cuff overview: